 Applicability

-This document (“Interconnection Tariff”) describes the process and requirements for an Interconnecting Customer to connect a power-generating facility to the Company’s Electric Power System (“Company EPS”), including discussion of technical and operating requirements, metering and billing options, and other matters, except as provided under the applicable ISO-NE tariff, and/or under the Qualifying Facility regulations in 220 CMR 8.04.
+This document (“Interconnection Tariff”) describes the process and requirements for an Interconnecting Customer to connect a Facility to the Company’s Electric Power System (“Company EPS”), including discussion of technical and operating requirements, metering and billing options, and other matters, except as provided under the applicable ISO-NE tariff, and/or under the Qualifying Facility regulations in 220 CMR 8.04.

 The procedure for momentary paralleling to the Company EPS with back-up generation is described within Section 4.0 Interconnection Requirements.